 The only real issue with adopting ARR as your standard “normalized” value for recurring revenue performance metrics and analysis is the inability to use it with contract terms under a year in duration.
-(Technically, you actually could but MRR is much better).
+(Technically, you actually could, but MRR is much better).
 Use of ARR for contracts less than a year in duration is rarely seen in practice.

 As a subscription business grows and experiments with pricing and packaging, it is common to introduce new contract terms.
 If or when you do and you end up with contracts with term lengths less than a year, MRR is the preferred normalized recurring revenue performance metric.
 If ARR has been the standard and common company vernacular for discussing recurring revenue, it may be difficult to change to MRR, at least until the volume of the new "shorter" term contracts is such that the pain of making the change is warranted by the benefits.
-Changing communications, culture, measurement and reporting processes from ARR to MRR can be consume energy and time.
+Changing communications, culture, measurement and reporting processes from ARR to MRR can consume energy and time.

 And what about changing from MRR to ARR?
-Great question, but if that comes up, it is has to be rare indeed as it is not something we have run into ever at SaaSOptics.
+Great question, but if that comes up, it is has to be rare indeed as it is not something we have ever run into at SaaSOptics.

-There are no set rules for the calculation of ARR, but under most situations the ARR ascribed to a contract element is going to be equal or roughly equal to the GAAP revenue associated with that contract element.
+There are no set rules for the calculation of ARR, but under most situations, the ARR ascribed to a contract element is going to be equal or roughly equal to the GAAP revenue associated with that contract element.

 However, ARR is representative of GAAP revenue, but it is an imprecise financial expression and should not be confused with “reportable GAAP revenue.”